Maud Lewis: Further reading and other media

 The Art Gallery of Nova Scotia published "Our Maud: The Life, Art and Legacy of Maud Lewis" by Ray Cronin in 2017.
 His Maud Lewis: Life & Work was published by the Art Canada Institute in 2021.
+Laurie Dalton's "Painted Worlds" which casts an art historical light on Lewis was published in 2022.
 Cronin's "Nova Scotia Folk Art: An Illustrated Guide" (Nimbus) was published in 2024.

 In 1976, the first of three documentaries produced by the National Film Board of Canada was released.
 Maud Lewis: A World Without Shadows was directed by Diane Beaudry for the NFB's women's unit, Studio D. Later films include The Illuminated Life of Maud Lewis (1998) based on a biography by Lance Woolaver, and I Can Make Art ...
 Like Maud Lewis (2005).
 The latter is a short film in which a group of Grade 6 students are inspired by Lewis' work to create their own folk art painting.

 In 2009, the Art Gallery of Nova Scotia, in conjunction with Greg Thompson Productions, produced a new play about Lewis at the AGNS.
 A Happy Heart: The Maud Lewis Story was written and produced by Greg Thompson, who produced Marilyn: Forever Blonde at the AGNS in January 2008.
 Thompson wrote the one-woman play about Lewis while in Nova Scotia in 2008.
 It ran until October 25, 2009.

-Screenwriter Sherry White wrote Maudie, a highly-fictionalized feature dramatic film about Lewis that made its Canadian debut at the 2016 Toronto International Film Festival.
+Screenwriter Sherry White wrote Maudie, a highly fictionalized feature dramatic film about Lewis that made its Canadian debut at the 2016 Toronto International Film Festival.
 Directed by Aisling Walsh, it stars Sally Hawkins as Maud and Ethan Hawke as Everett.

-The Russian-Canadian composer Nikolai Korndof (1947-2001) wrote an orchestral piece The Smile of Maud Lewis (1998).
+The Russian-Canadian composer Nikolai Korndof (1947–2001) wrote an orchestral piece The Smile of Maud Lewis (1998).
 It was recorded in a performance for orchestra, conducted by Leslie Dala, and released in 2022.